oterrien/testing-procedure-test-case/userStories/accountService/README.md

 *I want to read my account<br>*
 *In order to be aware of my account balance<br>*

+:speech_balloon: a client should not be able to read another client's account

 ## User Story 3 : deposit

 *As a client<br>*
 *I want to make a deposit on my account<br>*
 *In order to save money<br>*

+:speech_balloon: a client should not be able to make deposit on another client's account

+*As an advisor<br>*
+*I want to be able to make a deposit on any client's account<br>* *In order to help clients for their operation<br>*

 ## User Story 4 : withdrawal